The Ozempic lawsuit is in its earliest stages. In other words, a newly filed lawsuit…

 There continues to be an ongoing debate as to whether or not incretin mimetics are safe.
 Studies continue to find a link between the use of incretins and increased pancreatic cancer risks.

 Further, in 2013, the FDA began investigating findings from Johns Hopkins University School of Medicine.
 The Johns Hopkins studies suggest that incretins lead to an increased risk of:

 - Pre-cancerous cellular changes (pancreatic duct metaplasia)

 - Pancreatic cancer

-A year after the FDA’s announcement, both the FDA and the EMA came to the conclusion that while there still wasn’t nearly enough data to rule that incretins led to pancreatic cancer, the drugs would a carry a warning label for pancreatitis.
+A year after the FDA’s announcement, both the FDA and the EMA concluded that while there still wasn’t nearly enough data to rule that incretins led to pancreatic cancer, the drugs would carry a warning label for pancreatitis.

 What is Type 2 Diabetes?

 Type 2 diabetes is the most common form of diabetes.
 It occurs when blood glucose (sugar) levels in the body rise higher than normal.
 Another name for diabetes is hyperglycemia.

 The pancreas produces a hormone called insulin, which regulates the amount of glucose in the blood.
 Insulin works by removing sugar from the blood and into the cell for energy and storage.
 A person with type 2 diabetes is considered insulin resistant.
 This is because their bodies are unable to make enough insulin to control blood sugar levels.